All Episodes

 It's been nearly five years now, and we haven't been hit again.

-Now nobody can promise that we won't be hit.
+Nobody can promise that we won't be hit.

 But the fact of the matter is we've been safe and secure here at home.

-And that's not an accident.
+That's not an accident.

-Several reasons I think why we have been successful up till now is that we've gotten extremely aggressive at taking the battle to the enemy overseas.
+So I think why we have been successful up till now is that we've gotten extremely aggressive at taking the battle to the enemy overseas.

 But secondly, also because we've taken some measures here at home that have been instrumental in collecting the intelligence we need to be able to disrupt attacks against the United States and to protect the lives of Americans.

-And there I would point to such things as the Patriot Act and uh the terrorist surveillance program.
+And there I would point to such things as the Patriot Act and the terrorist surveillance program.

-Uh, don't know how far the Democrats are going following them.
+I don't know how far the Democrats are going following them.

-Uh but you know, we have such a short attention span here.
+But, you know, we have such a short attention span here.

-Uh but here's here's the question.
+But here's the question.

-You still believe that.
+You still believe that?

 I do.

-This is again why he thinks that the insurgency over there is in its last throes, and of course, drive-by media reporting on these two soldiers' deaths and their torture is being ramped up to show we're losing.
+And of course, drive-by media reporting on these two soldiers' deaths and their torture is being ramped up to show we're losing.

-Bush taking a PR hit, insurgency coming back strong after the Zarkawi death.
+Insurgency coming back strong after the Zarkawi death.

 Another question, the moderator.

-You you've said Mr. Vice President, you talked about reclaiming the powers of the presidency that was lost following Watergate.
+You've said, Mr. Vice President, you talked about reclaiming the powers of the presidency that was lost following Watergate.

 Should there be any limits?